William Carter (Kent cricketer)

 William Carter (c.
 1822 – 10 October 1847) was an English cricketer who played in the mid-1840s.

 Carter was born at Southfleet near Gravesend in Kent.
 He was a miller by trade and played in three first-class cricket matches for Kent County Cricket Club, one against Sussex in 1845 and two against Surrey the following year.
-Although he "achieved little" for the county side, Carter was bowling regularly with success in club cricket, mainly playing for Dartford and Gravesend.
+Although he "achieved little" for the county team, Carter was bowling regularly with success in club cricket, mainly playing for Dartford and Gravesend.
 He is known to have taken five-wickets in an innings at least five times in club cricket between 1845 and 1847, including taking 10 wickets in a match for Gravesend against the Cambridge Town Club in 1847.

 Later the same year Carter died at Southfleet.
 He was aged 24 or 25 at the time of his death.